-Just the other day I was explaining the very basics of BJJ to a brand new white belt with no prior martial arts experience.
-After 7+ years in the sport, I caught my self-taking a lot of things for granted.
+Just the other day I was explaining the very basics of BJJ to a brand new white belt beginner with no prior martial arts experience.
+After 7+ years in the sport, I caught myself self-taking a lot of things for granted.
 It is easy to forget how confusing it all was in the beginning, even though I had grappling martial arts experience.
 Stepping on the mats, a white belt’s expectations are very different from what they’ll get.
-Gettin your limbs twisted and bent is not as nearly unsettling as the feeling of utter powerlessness when getting choked. getting around the confusing and difficult white belt period requires putting the hours in, both on and off the mat.
-Yes, digital instructionals can help, but no one has to be pickier than a white belt.
+Getting your limbs twisted and bent is not as nearly unsettling as the feeling of utter powerlessness when getting choked. getting around the confusing and difficult white belt period requires putting the hours in, both on and off the mat.
+Yes, digital instructionals can help, but no one has to be pickier than a beginner white belt.
 After all, not all instructionals are the best DVD for white belts to learn from.

-Best DVD For White Belts
+The Best DVD For White Belts and Beginners

 Closed Guard by Bernardo Faria

 The staple of BJJ is the closed guard.
 The ability to fight off one’ back is what discerns Jiu-Jitsu from all other grappling martial arts.
 It is always involved in the first class in academies across the world.
 The closed guard is a very powerful position because it is very simple.
 As such, it has to be among the first things a white belt learns.
-It would be hard to skip over a good closed guard instructional when looking for the best DVD for white belts!
+It would be hard to skip over a good closed-guard instructional when looking for the best DVD for white belts!

-When looking to reduce the clutter is always to have a BJJ world champion as a major selection criterion.
+When looking to reduce the clutter is always have a BJJ world champion as a major selection criterion.
 Since Bernardo Faria thicks that box (5 times, actually) we decided to put his closed guard instructional on top of the pile.
 And for a good reason!
-Faria’s material is comprehensive, understandable, and most importantly exactly as detailed as required for white belts He goes over every important point without causing confusion.
-Over 4 discs, Faria explains how to get to the guard, how to maintain it and attack from it.
-Although there are some advanced moves thrown in the mix, you can look at them like a preview of what’s coming in BJJ.
+Faria’s material is comprehensive, understandable, and most importantly exactly as detailed as required for beginners He goes over every important point without causing confusion.
+Over 4 discs, Faria explains how to get to the guard, how to maintain it, and attack from it.
+Although there are some advanced moves thrown in the mix, you can look at them as a preview of what’s coming in BJJ.
 Stick to what Bernardo demonstrates along with what you learn in class, and you’ll progress to the next level in no time!

 The Lower Belt Prescription by Vinicius “Trator” Ferreria

 This one is a really cool one, to be honest.
-It is aimed at white, blue and purple belts, so it contains moves that might just be out of the regular white belt’s reach.
-There’s a Catch 22, however.
+It is aimed at white, blue, and purple belts, so it contains moves that might just be out of the regular white belt’s reach.
+There’s a Catch-22, however.
 White belts are going to roll with all other belts in an academy.
 That’s given.
 So, when they get in a roll with a purple belt they’ll often find themselves in situations they do not understand.
 Well, Ferreira singled out two of these areas and made them simple.

 Old School Efficient BJJ by Chris Haueter

 Who better to learn the fundamentals from than a member of the Dirty Dozen?
 If you have no idea what I’m talking about, they’re the first 12 American black belts in the world.
 Chris Haueter is a distinct member of this group, which speaks volumes about his experience as a grappler.
-Tha Machado black belt has always been a fan of the root style of BJJ.
-He likes to keep things simple, efficient and tight.
+The Machado black belt has always been a fan of the root style of BJJ.
+He likes to keep things simple, efficient, and tight.
 And that is exactly what he delivers in his amazing DVD series.
 The best DVD for white belts?
-This might be the best DVD fro grapplers overall!!!
+This might be the best DVD for grapplers overall!!!

 Pure Jiu-Jitsu by Luis Heredia

-Heredia’s focus is on counters and escapes that’ll help every white belt survive their initiation period.
+Heredia’s focus is on counters and escapes that’ll help every white belt survive its initiation period.
 Also, he explains some of the truly fundamental BJJ concepts like weight distribution from the top and knee on belly attacks.
-Hos knowledge of the guard, especially how to pass it, is very apparent and he explains it in depth.
+His knowledge of the guard, especially how to pass it, is very apparent and he explains it in depth.
 Going for this DVD is certain to do one thing – make you better at Jiu-Jitsu.